Which Of The Following Refers To Type Of Service

 Understanding the Different Types of Service: A practical guide

 When businesses talk about “type of service,” they are referring to the categorization of how value is delivered to customers.
-Day to day, whether you are a marketer, an entrepreneur, or a consumer trying to make sense of the options on the market, recognizing the various service types helps you choose the right solution, design better offerings, and communicate more effectively.
+But whether you are a marketer, an entrepreneur, or a consumer trying to make sense of the options on the market, recognizing the various service types helps you choose the right solution, design better offerings, and communicate more effectively.
 In this article we explore the major classifications of services, explain the underlying principles that separate them, and answer common questions that often arise when people ask, *“Which of the following refers to type of service?

 1. Introduction: Why Classifying Services Matters